rdevnani/RestaurantReviewsApp/README.md

 # RestaurantReviewsApp
-An app to read reviews on restaurants in our area using the Yelp API Using..
+An app to read reviews on restaurants in our area using the Yelp API

 Protocol and generic based networking